Can I Use Your Soap as a Shampoo?

 Eco-friendly Hair Washing

-So if your main goal is to make your hair-washing routine greener, than ANY shampoo bar is better than that bulky bottle of liquid shampoo that is so ubiquitous.
+If your main goal is to make your hair-washing routine greener, than ANY shampoo bar is better than that bulky bottle of liquid shampoo that is so ubiquitous.
 If soap works for your water and hair type then keep at it!
 If it doesn't, well, shunning the ingredients of surfactant based shampoo bars because they are synthetic seems like letting good be the enemy of perfect.
-If you want to know more about hair chemistry and shampoo ingredients, here is an excellent short podcast episode from the BBC that addresses cheap vs. expensive shampoos, as well as liquid vs. solid.

 If you prefer a quick read, here is a blog post from Sustainably Lazy that talks in some more detail about different surfactants and recommends several brands of shampoo bar.